actions-marketplace-validations/ZeitOnline_gh-action-baseproject/README.md

 ---

-ℹ️ This Action is used internally by the ZEIT ONLINE organization and probably not useful outside of this specific context.
+**_NOTE:_** This Action is used internally by the ZEIT ONLINE organization and is probably not useful outside of this specific context.

 ---

-This composite action fetches environment-specific infrastructure infos from a Terraform ``baseproject`` instance.
-It (optionally) also handles Authentication against Cloud infrastructure, such as GCE, GKE, GCR and Vault.
+This composite action fetches environment-specific infrastructure infos from a [Terraform baseproject](https://github.com/ZeitOnline/terraform-modules-baseproject) instance.
+Its main purpose is to facilitate standardized, secure (i.e. keyless) Authentication against ZON Cloud infrastructure, such as GCE, GKE, GCR and Vault.

 ## Example Usage